Alien777/sensor-app/README.md

 * Support UART
 * Support I2C
 * Support SPI
-* Dynamic OTA firmware update
+* Dynamic OTA firmwares update
 * ~~Create a layout and mechanism for managing flow for devices and sensors~~
-* Add the possibility to upload firmware from the GUI
+* Add the possibility to upload firmwares from the GUI
 * Add a panel to the GUI to read logs from a connected device via USB
 * Create a flow mechanism for devices and sensors